nimeshneema/UNIX-Concepts-and-Applications/README.markdown

 The book is a widely recommended text in Computer Science, Computer Applications, and Information Technology courses across Indian universities.
 It is particularly popular among students learning UNIX or GNU/Linux.

-The questions in the exercise are slightly involved, and the solutions for the same are not made available.
-The project aims at creating a study aid for the students.
+The "Flex Your Brain" exercises are often challenging, and official solutions are not publicly available.
+This project aims to serve as a valuable study aid for students.

 All the exercise questions are solved and tested on computers running: